 Upavana is not just a place, but a network of offerings to support practitioners wherever they live and wherever they are in their practice.
-Many of Upavana's offerings and meditations are broadcast online through ZOOM meetings and YouTube.
+Since January of 2021, many of Upavana’s offerings and meditations have been broadcast online through ZOOM meetings and YouTube.

 At least once a week, teachers and peers have the chance to come together and discuss the Dhamma.
-These informal 'tea times' help us establish Sangha, the sense of community despite physical distance.
-There are also chances on the New and Full Moons, the Uposatha, to take precepts and hear instructional talks.
+These informal ‘tea times’ help us establish Sangha, the sense of community despite physical distance.
+There are also weekly meditation groups, and chances on the New and Full Moons, the Uposatha Observances, to take precepts and hear instructional talks.

-Monastics and lay practitioners are looking to arrive in the Pioneer Valley in May of 2021 to begin scouting for a physical location.
-Once one is found and enough funding is secured, it is their hope to found a center where the continuous practice of Dhamma takes place.
+Starting in May 2021, Monastics and lay practitioners have begun coming together in various locations throughout Western Massachusetts.
+Though these spaces are borrowed, the aim is to someday have permanent locations to use as dhamma centers.
+Once a property is found and enough funding is secured, it is their hope to found a center where the continuous practice of Dhamma takes place.
 This may be a gradual process, starting with a small facility housing a few dedicated teachers and students who hold events in the community.
-Eventually Upavana hopes to support multiple such groups with both male and female communities.
+Eventually, Upavana hopes to support multiple such groups and both male and female monastic communities.

 Such centers will support the full range of activities common to Theravada Buddhism – daily puja’s (chanting and meditation), sutta and Pali study, online and public teachings, meal offerings, and observance of the Buddhist holy days.
 Depending on the site, it is also a goal to be able to host monthly or bi-monthly non-residential meditation retreats.

-If you would like to offer donations or support an Upavana center becoming a reality, feel free to visit the 'Dana' page or contact us at email@example.com
+If you would like to offer donations or support an Upavana center becoming a reality, feel free to visit the Support page or contact us at email@example.com

 In 2015, after seven years in various monasteries, ‘Tahn’ Pamutto began a period of ascetic wandering practice and came to the Pioneer Valley of Western Massachusetts.
 Over the next three years, he often dwelt in the forest and ate almsfood placed in his bowl, living up to some of the most rigorous forest monk practices.
 He traveled constantly by foot, seeking new ways to develop his practice and delighting in the community and support he found along the way.
 Several times he was asked to settle and begin a community, but he felt he had more to learn and the time wasn’t right.